PrithakADHI/PyGameKit/README.md

 ## The Methods

 <p> start(): To be overriden.
 This will be called for one frame once the program has been run.
-Can be used to declare variables. </p> <br>
+Can be used to declare variables. </p>

 <p> update(): To be overriden.
 This is the main game loop.
 All of the main code shall be written here. </p>